Browser does not support script.

 Staff Profile

-Amy Campbell
+Dr Amy Campbell

 Lecturer in Sport and Exercise Physiology

-Profile image of Amy Campbell
+A staff profile image of Amy Campbell

-I graduated from the University of Stirling with a 1st Class Honours degree in Sport and Exercise Science in 2015, before completing an MSc in Sport and Exercise Science & Medicine at the University of Glasgow the following year.
+I graduated from the University of Stirling with a 1st Class Honours degree in Sport and Exercise Science in 2015, before completing an MSc in Sport and Exercise Science and Medicine at the University of Glasgow the following year.
 I then joined the University of the West of Scotland in 2017 to begin a PhD investigating the influence of physical activity and exercise as a countermeasure to ageing.
 In particular, my PhD focused on the influence which exercise has on vascular and cognitive function in older adults.

 In February 2021 I joined York St John University as a Lecturer in Sport and Exercise Physiology.